 406(G).
 COMMUNICATION CONSULTATION.
 (3, 0, 3).
-Capstone course, roles of communication consultant in organizations, problem analysis and needs assessments, design and implementation of problem solving strategies, training and evaluation skills.
-Prereq: CMCN 301 and 475 with grade of "C".
-Restr: If prerequisite not met, permission of instructor is required.
+Capstone course encompassing roles of communication consultant in organizations, problem analysis and needs assessments, design and implementation of problem solving strategies, training and evaluation skills.
+Prereq: CMCN 301, 309 and 310 with a grade of "C" or better.
+Restr: If prerequisites not met permission of instructor required.
 Formerly: CMCN 466(G).